-You can concatenate strings using the Ampersand (&) operator.
-The advantage of using the Ampersand operator is that there is no string limit for allowable strings to join.
-Let’s suppose I will concatenate the contents from the dataset B5:B9.
+You can concatenate strings using Ampersand (&).
+The advantage of using the Ampersand operator is that there is no limit for allowable strings to join.

 Steps: